tinko26/ao.net/docs/namespaces/ao.serial.md

 The `Port` class provides all the means for receiving and sending data through a serial port.
 Internally, it manages a `System.IO.Ports.SerialPort` object and provides access to its methods in a thread-safe way.

 Additionally, it recognizes, when the port is connected or disconnected, respectively, and safely closes or reopens the port.
 Essentially, this helps to prevent application crashes.
-This is especially useful in field tests, where people occasionally stumble upon cables. :P
+This is especially useful in field tests, where people occasionally stumble upon cables. :stuck_out_tongue_winking_eye:

 ### Start